Life after DISK

 DISK has an outstanding academic record.
 Students who graduate from DISK are generally able to enter the college or university of their choice.
 Our recent IB Diploma results are as follows:

-Graduates from DISK have enrolled in the following colleges and universities abroad and domestically (see below).
+Graduates from DISK have enrolled and accepted into the following colleges and universities abroad and domestically (see below).

 Japan